Using Anonymous Functions (Lambdas) and Closures in PHP

 $add(1, 2); // 3

-Upon inspection of the resulting instances class type it may look incorrect.
-However, in PHP it can be a little confusing to disambiguate between the differences of lambdas and closures, as both create an object of the type ‘Closure’.
-Initially this was an implementation detail that could change in future releases, however, as time has past this fact can now be relied upon.
-Below is an example of using a Closure to implement increment functionality.
-Take notice of the inclusion of the ‘use’ keyword which allows us to disambiguate between the two concepts in code.
+Upon inspection of the resulting instance’s class type, it may appear incorrect.
+However, in PHP it can be a little confusing to disambiguate between the differences of lambdas and closures, as both create an object of the type Closure.
+Initially, this was an implementation detail that could change in future releases; however, as time has passed, this fact can now be relied upon.
+Below is an example of using a closure to implement increment functionality.
+Note the inclusion of the use keyword, which allows us to distinguish between the two concepts in code.

 function inc($step = 1)